 Employers routinely fail — whether intentionally or unintentionally — to account for legitimate overtime hours worked by their employees.
 Conversely, there are many cases in which an employee may believe that they are entitled to overtime pay despite the circumstances (and applicable regulation) pointing to a different conclusion.
 Often, there is significant miscommunication at some phase in the employment process where both parties (the employer and the employee working overtime) do not have a shared understanding with regard to overtime exemption status and hours worked.
 Whereas an employee may believe that they are entitled to overtime, an employer may believe that the employment contract unambiguously exempted the employee from overtime.

 At Berg Plummer Johnson & Raval, LLP, our Houston overtime attorney has successfully litigated both sides of an overtime dispute.
-As a result of our comprehensive, end-to-end representation of employers and employees in overtime disputes, we are uniquely positioned to undermine the tactics of opposing counsel and put forth a winning argument.
+As a result of our comprehensive, end-to-end representation of employers and employees in overtime disputes, we are uniquely positioned to assist our clients with wage claims.

 Overtime is governed by both state and federal law.
 In Texas, overtime work pays 150 percent the standard rate.
 Given the substantial cost differential, employers often look for opportunities to avoid paying overtime by reclassifying employees as “exempt” from overtime pay, scheduling employees in such a way so as to avoid extra hours adding up to overtime in a selected workweek, and more.